The Children’s Own School Experience

 “The child is both a hope and a promise for mankind.” – Maria Montessori

 Parents are the child’s first and most important teachers.
-Strong communication between home and school serves the child.
-Families are invited to observe our classrooms at any time.
-We hold conferences twice a year to discuss the overall development of the child, though teachers are always available to meet in person or talk on the phone.
+Strong communication between home and school is critical.
+Families are invited to observe our classrooms throughout the year.
+We hold conferences twice a year to discuss the overall development of your child, though teachers are always available to meet in person or talk on the phone.

-We are a community for parents and families as well as children.
-Our active Parent Committee works together to build relationships between families through social gatherings and fundraising.
-The Parent Committee provides funds each year to advance the good work of the school, and support the children on Financial Aid.
+Our active Parent Committee works to build relationships between families through social gatherings and fundraising.
+The Parent Committee provides funds each year to advance the good work of the school and support scholarship funding.

 The School's History